Migrating VMware VMs to zCompute

 • The second disk to migrate (--other-vmdk-paths) is win2012r2-bios-2disk_1-flat.vmdk

-• The output path is /home/fedora/data
+• The output path will be /home/fedora/data

-1. Continue with Post-migration configuration.
+9. Continue with Post-migration configuration.

 Migrate VMs using the VMware API